What is a Spot Price?

 Although spot prices can vary by time and geographic regions, the prices are fairly homogenous in financial markets.
 The uniformity of prices across different financial markets does not allow market participants to exploit arbitrage opportunities from significant price disparities for the same asset in different markets.

-In addition, the spot price is a key variable in determining the price of a futures contract.
+The spot price is a key variable in determining the price of a futures contract.
 It can indicate expectations about fluctuations in future commodity prices.

 Spot Price vs. Future Price

 On the other hand, there is backwardation, which is a situation when the spot price exceeds the futures price.
-The situation is considered normal in the commodity’s markets when the futures price is expected to eventually converge with the spot price.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following resources: